Dani Olmo

-After a period at FC Barcelona, he made his professional debut for Dinamo Zagreb in Croatia in 2015.
+After a period at La Masia, Olmo made his professional debut for Dinamo Zagreb in Croatia in 2015.
 He made 124 total appearances for the club, scoring 34 goals and winning the league five times and the cup three times.
-In 2020, he joined RB Leipzig, where he won the DFB-Pokal in 2022.
+In 2020, he joined RB Leipzig, where he won two DFB-Pokals in 2022 and 2023 as well as the 2023 DFL-Supercup, where he scored a hat-trick, before rejoining boyhood club Barcelona in 2024.

 Olmo won the 2019 UEFA European Championship with the Spain under-21 team, and a silver medal at the 2020 Olympic tournament.
-He made his senior international debut in 2019 and was part of the team that reached the semi-finals of UEFA Euro 2020.
+He made his senior international debut in 2019, and was part of the teams that reached semi-finals of UEFA Euro 2020, and won the 2023 UEFA Nations League.
+He was a member of the Spain team that won Euro 2024, finishing as the tournament's joint-top scorer.

 Club career

 Early career

-Born in Terrassa, Barcelona, Catalonia, Olmo arrived in FC Barcelona's youth academy aged nine, from neighbours RCD Espanyol.
+Born in Terrassa, Barcelona, Catalonia, Olmo arrived in Barcelona's youth academy aged nine, from neighbours Espanyol.

 Dinamo Zagreb

 In a surprise move, Olmo joined Dinamo Zagreb on 31 July 2014, aged 16.
 He made his first team debut against Lokomotiva Zagreb on 7 February 2015, as a 76th-minute substitute for Paulo Machado in a 2–1 home win.
 On 22 September, he scored his first goal in a 7–1 win at Oštrc Zlatar in the first round of the cup.

 On 22 August 2016, Olmo signed a new four-year contract.
 He scored three goals in four games as the team came runners-up in the cup, including one in the 3–1 loss to Rijeka in the final on 31 May; four days earlier he scored his first league goal in a 5–2 home win over the same team – already champions – on the final day.

 Olmo provided Izet Hajrović with an assist for the third goal and scored the fourth in the Europa League 4–1 victory over Fenerbahçe on 20 September 2018.
-On 17 December, Olmo was named the best player of Prva HNL for 2018.
+On 17 December, Olmo was named the best player of the Prva HNL for 2018.
 In the same month, he finished 11th in Tuttosport's Golden Boy award, ahead of the likes of Kylian Mbappé and Josip Brekalo.

-On 14 February 2019, he scored the only goal in a Europa League round of 32 game against Viktoria Plzeň, that ended in a 2–1 loss.
+On 14 February 2019, he scored the only goal in a Europa League round of 32 game against Viktoria Plzeň that ended in a 2–1 loss.
 On 3 June, he was named the best player and best young player of the 2018–19 Prva HNL season.

 On 18 September 2019, he made his Champions League debut in a 4–0 home win over Atalanta.
 He scored his first goal in the competition on 22 October in a 2–2 away draw with Shakhtar Donetsk.
 He scored the only Dinamo's goal in a 1–4 home defeat to Manchester City on 11 December, as Dinamo finished at the bottom of the group.